Emma's weight loss story

 I'm not perfect at maintenance

 When I first joined WW I got so close to reaching my goal weight, but I’d stop tracking and gain 5kg, then come back to the Program and lose it again.
 I’ve come to understand that it’s not always about being perfect and reaching that "magic number".
-Feeling good in my dance costumes, and having good health and high-energy levels are what matter to me.
-If I feel my clothes are getting tight, I go back to tracking my food to be super accountable.
+Feeling good in my dance costmes, and having good health and high-energy levels are what matter to me.
+If I feel my clothes are getting tight, I go back to tracking my food to be super acountable.

 I now work at WW